lxc86739795/lxc86739795.github.io/index.md

 ---
 ## Recent News
+- January, 2025, we are organizing **The Special Session of Multi-modal Agents for Visual Analysis and Generation** in conjunction with IEEE ICIP.
+Paper submission due is **22 Jan 2024**.
+Welcome submissions!
+[Website](https://2025.ieeeicip.org/special-sessions/)
 - July, 2024, we are organizing **The 5th International Workshop On Human-Centric Multimedia Analysis (HUMA)** in conjunction with ACM Multimedia 2024.
 Paper submission due is **31 July 2024**.
 Welcome submissions!
 [Website](https://hcma2024.github.io/).
 Two challenges,  [Multimodal Human Motion Capture](https://hcma2024.github.io/mhmc) and [Multimodal Gait Recognition](https://hcma2024.github.io/mgr), are also open for participation!
 - July, 2024, **One paper** on gait recognition with multi-modal representations was accepted by **ACM Multimedia 2024**.
 Congratulations to our team and collaborators!
 - March, 2024, **One paper** on action segmentation using IoT signals was accepted by **ACM ToMM** ([arXiv](https://arxiv.org/abs/2311.17428)).
 Congratulations to our collaborators!